 Seller’s markets come and go.
-If you’re selling your house in USA or around the 95215 zipcode during a seller’s market, then you might get multiple offers.
-Here’s how to review seller’s market offers in USA…
+If you’re selling your house in Stockton or around the 95215 zipcode during a seller’s market, then you might get multiple offers.
+Here’s how to review seller’s market offers in Stockton…

 A seller’s market is when there are more buyers and fewer properties.
 For sellers, it’s an exciting time to sell because you may be able to get a higher asking price.
 You might also get multiple offers on your house at once.

 If you’re selling your house and you received multiple offers, you might be asking yourself, “now what do I do?”
 Although multiple offers might be exciting to receive, it can also be overwhelming.
 Fortunately, there are 4 things you can do to help ease the burden and approach your multiple offers to your greatest advantage…

 How To Review Seller’s Market Offers In Stockton

 First, sort the offers into those who are ready to buy and those who are buying contingent on something else.
 Some people put offers on houses contingent on them getting approved for a mortgage or contingent on them selling their house.

 You don’t have discard the contingent group but it’s often easier and faster to work with someone who doesn’t buy based on a contingency.

 Second, sort the remaining ones based on which is more important to you – either the speed of the sale or the price.
 (For some sellers, a faster sale is more important than a higher price).
 Of course both are important but usually one will be more important than the other.

 - If speed is important to you, sort the offers by the ones who are closest to the timeline you want to move in.

 - If price is important to you, sort the offers by the ones that are highest to lowest in terms of price.